Stereotactic Body Radiation Therapy or Intensity-Modulated Radiation Therapy in Treating Patients With Stage IIA-B

 - Eastern Cooperative Oncology Group (ECOG) performance status 0-1 60 days prior to registration

-- MRI of the prostate and pelvis (per institutional SOC - should be compliant with PIRADSv2 guidelines) within 90 days prior to registration
+- MRI of the prostate and pelvis (per institutional SOC - should be compliant with PIRADSv2.1 guidelines) within 1 year prior to registration

 - Bone scan or sodium fluoride positron emission tomography (PET) scan within 120 days prior to registration